How to Cope When You're Feeling Weird or Off | JED

 How to Cope When You’re Feeling “Weird” or Off”

-It’s totally normal to have a day here or there where we just feel a little bit “weird” or “off”.
+It’s totally normal to have a day here or there where we just feel a little bit “weird” or “off.”
 In other words, not quite ourselves.
 Even though this is common, it’s important to pay attention to what’s going on with our emotional and physical state when this happens.
 Here are some things you can do.

 Meet Your Needs

 • How do I best describe the feelings I’m having?
-Do I feel “weird” because I’m having a combination of feelings?
+Do I feel weird because I’m having a combination of feelings?
 If so, what are they?

 • Has anything happened recently that might be connected to these feelings?
+What might be going on to make me feel not like myself?

 • If something is going on for me, what do I need to figure out or clarify that may be confusing or disorienting?